Simon-Hou/CS201_Team35/README.md

 ## Known Bugs/Missing Functionality
-+ Missing vehicles crashing scenarios of any sort
++ Vehicle crashing scenarios are not completed.
+Currently they just start a rainstorm, but the collisions themselves have not been implemented.
 + Some restaurants are not fully integrated, mainly the market interaction